J-PAL North America Climate Action Learning Lab

 Who can apply?

-State and local jurisdictions committed to advancing effective solutions to climate mitigation.
+The Climate Action Learning Lab welcomes applications from state and local government agencies, nonprofit organizations, and industry leaders (such as utility providers and tech companies) in the US that are committed to advancing effective solutions to climate mitigation and adaptation.
 We are seeking leaders who are motivated to harness data and evaluation to understand program impacts and identify the most effective solutions to scale.
 In particular, we are targeting:

-- Jurisdictions planning to apply for grant funding for climate mitigation strategies who would like to build an evaluation into their proposal to strengthen it.
+- Public and nonprofit groups planning to apply for grant funding for climate adaptation and mitigation strategies who would like to build an evaluation into their proposal to strengthen it.

-J-PAL North America strongly encourages program directors, managers, and implementers, along with data/evaluation team members, to be prioritized for participation.
+J-PAL North America strongly encourages program directors, managers, implementers, and data/evaluation team members, to be prioritized for participation.
+We also welcome collaborations with local utility providers who have direct access to important climate data.

-Behavior change plays a critical role in reducing emissions.
-Under the IRA, for example, $284 billion has been allocated to decarbonization programming, and nearly two thirds of this funding involves projections about policy-driven behavior changes, such as rebates that encourage homeowners to improve their home’s energy efficiency.
-However, there is still much unknown about how to structure and target decarbonization programs to bring about the intended behavior change (e.g., how to structure and target rebates so people take them up).
+Individual behavior change, at scale, plays a critical role in reducing emissions and adapting to climate related hazards.
+However, there is still much to be learned about how to most effectively structure and target these programs to bring about the intended behavior change (e.g., how to structure and target rebates so people take them up).
 It is critical to evaluate these programs to guide further investments in strategies that are effective.

 Example policy questions include: